How can you protect yourself from this hidden winter hazard?

-Thousands of injuries and fatalities occur every year from accidents on snowy or icy roads, according to the Federal Highway Administration, but many drivers are unaware of a common culprit in many of these accidents.
-Black ice is a transparent glaze that forms without bubbles, allowing it to easily blend into the surface of the roads.
+Thousands of injuries and fatalities occur every year from accidents on snowy or icy roads, according to the Federal Highway Administration.
+Many drivers are unaware of a common culprit in many of these crashes - black ice.
+So what is black ice?
+It is a transparent glaze that forms without bubbles, allowing it to easily blend into the surface of the roads.

 When favorable conditions are present, be on high alert.
 Black ice looks a lot like wet blacktop.
 Other indicators include: